mysidewalk/interview/README.md

 visualization problem comprised of a set of data to be visualized.

-Download or clone the repository locally, complete as many questions as you are able, compress the directories containing your answers, and email your submission to **matt at mindmixer dot com and joel at mindmixer dot com**.
+Download or clone the repository locally, complete as many questions as you are able, compress the directories containing your answers, and email your submission to **matt at mysidewalk dot com and joel at mysidewalk dot com**.

 Please do not fork, post a pull request, or in any other way publicly expose your answers.
 This is further covered in the license included with this repository.